vikramrajan28/COMP8240_ADS_PROJECT_GROUP_K/README.md

 ### Reimplementing experiments of original work:

-Experiments are divided into three parts:
+Experiments are divided into three parts and instructions to run the code is attached below:
+Note: For further details of the parameters of different model(CNN,BoW,lstm,etc) python files please refer to SourceCode_readme.md.

 #### PART A: Baseline Approach